derekwilson/PodcastUtilities/README.md

 | PodcastUtilities.AndroidLogic                     | Mono v6          |               | Logic for Android app
 | PodcastUtilities.AndroidTests                     | Mono v6          |               | Tests for Android app, NUnit/FakeItEasy

+The test project compiles to an Android app and should be run on a device.